 - 1 jalapeño, seeded and diced

-- One 28-ounce can diced tomatoes, preferably fire roasted
+- One 28-ounce can of diced tomatoes, preferably fire-roasted

-- One 28-ounce can crushed tomatoes, preferably fire roasted
+- One 28-ounce can of crushed tomatoes, preferably fire-roasted

 - While the onions are cooking, add the garlic, jalapeño, cumin, oregano, sugar, salt and pepper to a small bowl.
 Add to the pan with the softened onions and cook, stirring constantly, for 1 minute longer.

-- Add the stock, both cans of tomatoes, and black beans to the saucepan and turn up the heat to high.
-Bring to a boil, then reduce heat to medium-low and let simmer for 10 minutes.
+- Add the stock, both cans of tomatoes, and black beans to the saucepan.
+Bring to a boil, then reduce heat to medium-low and let simmer for 15 minutes.

-- Squeeze in the juice from 1 lime.
-Taste and add more lime juice, salt, and pepper, if you like.
+- Add 1 tablspoon of lime juice.
+Taste and add more lime juice, salt, and/or pepper, if you like.

 - Serve soup topped with chopped cilantro, sour cream and tortilla chips.